keyan/duckiebot_behavior_cloning/aido_submission/README.md

 ## Local testing

-I haven't gotten this to work yet.
-I think the base Docker container sets the `AIDO_REQUIRE_GPU` requiring local GPU or it will raise.
-I didn't try changing this envvar from the Dockerfile yet.

 Test locally, note that only some challenges allow local testing, so you might need to change `submission.yaml`:
 ```
 dts challenges evaluate